cypress-io/cypress-documentation/source/api/events/before-window-load-event.md

 title: before:window:load Event
 ---

-The `before:window:load` event fires as the page begins to load, but before any of your applications JavaScript has executed.
-This fires at the exact same time as `cy.visit()` `onBeforeLoad` callback.
+The `before:window:load` event fires as the page begins to load, but before any of your application's JavaScript has executed.
+This fires immediately after the `cy.visit()` `onBeforeLoad` callback.
 Useful to modify the window on a page transition.

 # Environment